Clean Water in Guatemala

-Can you imagine having to spend a large portion of your income just to have clean water for drinking and cooking?
+Many Guatemalans have to spend a large portion of their income just to have clean water for drinking and cooking.

 A significant portion of Guatemala’s water is contaminated and most Guatemalans cannot afford purified bottled water.
-Therefore, they either have to purchase firewood to boil water or drink contaminated water that exposes them to life-threatening water-borne illnesses such as amoebiasis, giardiasis and other infections.
+Therefore, they either have to purchase firewood to boil water or drink contaminated water that exposes them to life-threatening water-borne illnesses such as amoebiasis, giardiasis, and other infections.
 The water crisis in Guatemala has significantly impacted the ability to not only use water in everyday life but also the ability of rural people groups to grow food.

 Refuge International collaborates with the people of Guatemala to achieve sustainable water programs by digging water wells and delivering water filtration systems.
 By doing this, we are able to build more resilient communities in rural areas.